 Search continues for missing newborn in Cameron County

+The search for a baby born weeks ago continues as authorities hold out hope to find the infant alive.

-Authorities continue their search for a newborn baby after the child’s parents were arrested on injury to a child and abuse of a corpse charges.
+The parents, Zachary D. De La Rosa and Susanne J. Pierce, were arrested March 18 on injury to a child and abuse of a corpse charges.

-Zachary D. Delarosa and Susanne J. Pierce were arrested Friday while numerous agencies search for their newborn son - who is believed to be dead.

-Cameron County Precinct 1 Constable Norman Esquivel Jr. said he first heard about concerns for the welfare of a child last Wednesday.
+The infant is believed to have been born around March 8 or March 9 inside a residence at Long Island Village in Port Isabel.
+Shortly after, the infant's whereabouts were unknown.

 RELATED: Parents of missing infant arrested, multi-agency search underway in Cameron County

-"So the baby was in fact born at the residence at their home and authorities were not involved with this childbirth,” Esquivel Jr. said.
-“This couple has had some cases in the past with Child Protective Services and law enforcement, so they're not very forthcoming to law enforcement."

-The baby boy is believed to have been born at around March 8 or March 9, Esquivel Jr. said.
-During questioning, Pierce told them the baby died last Friday, and that she does not remember where she put her baby, he added.

-"But we do not know if the child was killed, murdered, or the child died due to not getting medical attention,” Esquivel said.
+"We do not know [if] the child was killed, murdered, or if the child — due to not getting medical attention due to its birth — could've possibly passed because of that, as well," said Cameron County Precinct 1 Constable Norman Esquivel Jr.

+Pierce has been charged with abuse of a corpse due to what she told investigators.

+"The mother, upon interviewing her, admitted to carrying the lifeless body of a child," said Esquivel Jr. "We were able to charge her with abuse of corpse is why we led to that charge on her."

+De La Rosa was charged with injury to a child for allegedly not providing the baby with proper medical attention after the baby was born.

+Both parents are in custody at the Cameron County detention center.
+Authorities say more charges are pending.

-Authorities have been searching for the newborn in several locations, Pierce said she walked to with the child.
-As of Tuesday evening, the search has stopped, but is set to resume Wednesday.
+Multiple agencies have been searching for the newborn in several locations, including places Pierce said she walked to with the child.

 News Video